chekeAditya/Grofers/README.md

 * [AutoImageSlider](https://github.com/smarteist/Android-Image-Slider)
 * [NotificationBadge](https://github.com/nex3z/NotificationBadge)

-## Things we using while making this application
+## Things we used while making this application

 This project is used by the following companies: